alphagov/smokey/README.md

-Some fairly basic smoke tests that test the deployed versions of the single domain apps.
+Smoke tests that verify the applications that run GOV.UK are working as expected.

 ## Running the tests